-The "blueprints" are developed here - drawings and specifications needed to secure final pricing, permits and communicate to the contractors what "goes into" the design.
-Documents include full dimensions and annotated site and landscape plans, floor plans, exterior elevations, building sections, window and door schedules, details, interior elevations, kitchen and bath design, and structural, electrical, mechanical, and plumbing design.
+This is where the "blueprints" are developed - drawings and specifications needed to secure final pricing and permits.
+They also communicate to the contractors what "goes into" the design.
+Documents include full dimensions and annotated site and landscape plans, floor plans, exterior elevations, building sections, window and door schedules, details, interior elevations and kitchen and bath design as well as structural, electrical, mechanical and plumbing design.

 Construction Contract Bidding or Negotiation

 Although the client always selects the contractor, the architect typically recommends contractors to the owner for consideration.
-Permitting and Plan Approval are generally completed during this period.
+Permitting and plan approval are generally completed during this period.